 Ensuring that we;

-- Put the welfare of children above all else.
+- Put the welfare of children above all else, remaining vigilant at all times, for all pupils.

 - Provide an environment in which children feel safe and secure, valued and respected enabling them to be able to talk openly and with confidence knowing they will be listened to.